alexzhangs/aws-cfn-vpn/README.md

 shadowsocks-manager, Shadosocks node, and L2TPD.
 This method is not recommended, the shadowsocks-manager will be unreachable once the node's network goes wrong.
-There's a sample config file `sample-ssm-and-ssn-0.conf` for this.
+There's a sample config file `sample-00-sandbox.conf` for this.

 1. Deploy at least 2 stacks, one for shadowsocks-manager and L2TPD, one or more for Shadowsocks nodes.
 Each one needs to be deployed in a different AWS account.
 That allows you to balance network traffic between AWS accounts.
 There are 3 sample config files for this.

-    * sample-ssm.conf
+    * sample-0-sandbox.conf
-    * sample-ssn-1.conf
+    * sample-1-sandbox.conf
-    * sample-ssn-2.conf
+    * sample-2-sandbox.conf

 ## Domain Name Design